After completing this topic you will be able to:

 - Use the Prebuild and Postbuild commands to speed up the development process.

-- You can set the output path directly to the
+- You can set the output path directly to the folder:

-Game/Libs/UI folder, and the extension also to be .gfx.
+<GameFolder>/Libs/UI.
 This saves you another step in the development process.

 - You can swap out Vectorian Giotto for different visual SWF editors if you prefer another one.